lrhm/Guess-The-Picture---Android/README.md

 this is a guess based puzzle game . there is a hidden answer in picture. player wins by guessing easter egg in the picture.

+## Disclaimer
+This is an old, spagetti code aplication, back when there was no architecture design such as MVVM.
+Not maintained.

 ### Features :
  * Integrated with Fabric (Analytics and Crash reporter).
  * 98% Crash Free Users